Stillorgan Castle

 of St John of God respectively.

-at the site of Stillorgan Park House as per Rev N Donnelly DD (Lord Bishop of Canea).
+the site of Stillorgan Park House as per Rev N Donnelly DD (Lord Bishop of Canea).

-known as The House of Lords during the tenure of Henry Deane Grady due to his
+also some evidence that it was colloquially known as The House of Lords during the

-daughters having all made extremely good matches.
+tenure of Henry Deane Grady due to his daughters having all made extremely good

 In 1836 it was to let or the interest in the lease sold on 20 acres.
 It was described as a